gfa61-ga/frogger-classic-arcade-game/README.md

 ## Dependencies

-This game is based on the starter code of [this](https://github.com/udacity/frontend-nanodegree-arcade-game) Udacity repository for the Front End Develpmpent students.
+Game's code is in vanilla javascript and is based on the starter code of [this](https://github.com/udacity/frontend-nanodegree-arcade-game) Udacity repository for the Front End Develpmpent students.

+## License
+This code is distributed under the [MIT license](https://opensource.org/licenses/MIT).